5 Signs You Need Contract Management Software

 Ask yourself: How does our company manage its contracts?
 How are we maximizing value at every stage of a contract’s lifecycle?
 Are we using our contracts strategically?
 Do we even know where all our contracts are stored – and where they are in their lifecycle?
 Chances are the answers to those questions point to an inescapable conclusion: your contract management process is lacking.

-However, even if your contract management process is relatively good, and you are actually managing your contracts rather than simply storing them, there are some signs that your process might still need some work, and investment in a better contract management platform is necessary, especially if any of these problems sound familiar.
+However, even if your contract lifecycle management process is relatively good, and you are actually managing your contracts rather than simply storing them, there are some signs that your process might still need some work, and investment in a better contract management platform is necessary, especially if any of these problems sound familiar.

 1. You’ve lost money on contract renewals and rogue spending